tribalthirst/tribalthirst/src/ux/content/posts/a-more-personalized-greeting.md

 When you greet someone, you are investing in their lives.
 You are letting them know that they matter to you.
 Take the time this week and observe how you are greeting others.
 Taking the time to invest in sincere greetings will provide abundant rewards in your life.
 How are you going to improve your greeting process?

-\[callout\]As an aside, I have found some of the most wonderful greetings are at the beginning of Paul's letters in the bible.
+{{< callout >}}As an aside, I have found some of the most wonderful greetings are at the beginning of Paul's letters in the bible.
 They really show the heart of God and how He chooses to engage.
-Alsoread [Dale Carnegie's How to Win Friends and Influence People](http://www.dalecarnegie.com/about-us/dale-carnegie-books/) as it will provide deep insights on the power of saying someone's name.\[/callout\]
+Also read [Dale Carnegie's How to Win Friends and Influence People](http://www.dalecarnegie.com/about-us/dale-carnegie-books/) as it will provide deep insights on the power of saying someone's name.{{< / callout >}}